effector/effector/docs/api/effector/Store.md

 ### <a id='map'></a>[`map(fn)`](#map)

-Create derived store.
-Map value from original store to derived with `fn`.
+Creates a derived store.
+It will call a provided function with the state, when the original store updates, and will use the result to update the derived store

 #### Arguments

-- (_`Function`_): Function receive `state` should return state for a new store
+- (_`Function`_): Function that receives `state` and returns a new state for the derived store

-The new store will not be called, if function returns same state as previous.
+The new store will not be updated, if the function returns an old state or if it returns `undefined`

 #### Returns